TheLp281/dotfiles/README.md

 ## Quick Start

 - On fresh Hyprland, install all the above packages and clone this repository at `~/.config`
-- add `source = ~/.config/dotfiles/hyprland/hyprland.conf` to `~/.config/hypr/hyprland.conf` and remove everything else
+- Add `source = ~/.config/dotfiles/hyprland/hyprland.conf` to `~/.config/hypr/hyprland.conf` and remove everything else
+- Copy wezterm folder contents into ~/.config/wezterm
+- Copy waybar folder contents into ~/.config/waybar
+- Copy fish folder contents into ~/.config/fish
-- reboot
+- Reboot